system76/docs/_articles/install-pop.md

 ![Progress](/images/install-pop/7_progress.png)

 Pop!\_OS has been successfully installed on your computer!
 Awesome work!
+Incredible job!
 You can choose to reboot your computer to create your new user for the OS or you can shut down and setup the new user later:

 ![Success](/images/install-pop/8_success.png)